AxaFrance/SlimFaas/README.md

   - Allows you to define a schedule for your functions.
 If you want to wake up your infrastructure at 07:00 or for example scale down after 60 seconds of inactivity after 07:00 and scale down after 10 seconds of inactivity after 21:00
 - **SlimFaas/SubscribeEvents** : ""
   - Comma separated list of event names to license the function to receive events. example: "my-event-name1,my-event-name2"
+- **SlimFaas/Visibility** : "Public"
+    - Public or Private (private function cannot be accessed by external HTTP call)

 ````bash